Boen97/BackStore/notes/computer-network/Chapter-3-5-TCP.md

         Urgent data field
         the location of last byte of this urgent data (PSH, URG, Urgent data field are not used)

+- sequence numbers and acknowledgment numbers

+  - sequence number

+    1. TCP views data as an ordered, stream of bytes, and the sequence number is a byte stream number for example, a data of stream are 50000 bytes, MSS are 1000 bytes the first segment sequence number are 0 the second are 1000 the third are 2000 ...

+   - acknowledgment numbers
+     the acknowledgment number that Host A puts in its segament is the sequence number of the next byte Host is expecting from Host B

+- TCP provides cumulative acknowledgment
+   TCP only acknowledgment bytes up to first missing byte in the stream

+- What does a host do when it received out-of-order segaments in a TCP connection?
+> TCP RFCs do not impose any rules about this, and leave it to the progammers
+1. immediately discard the out-of-order segaments
+2. keep the out-of-order bytes and waits for the missing bytes to fill in the gap. this is the approach taken in practice